One of the Asia’s most cosmopolitan city, Hong Kong makes an unforgettable first impression.

 From Queen Elizabeth II to Tom Cruise, numerous famous personalities have dined here while admiring beautiful scenic views of Hong Kong.

-What are some of the Jumbo Floating Restaurant’s dishes?
+What are some of the Jumbo Floating Restaurant’s best dishes?

 4. Chi Lin Nunnery